busypeoples/busypeoples.github.io/_posts/2014-06-23-testing-angularjs-hierarchical-directives.markdown

 });
 ```

-The _item_ directive is very minimal, all it does it render the item itself.
+The _item_ directive is very minimal, all it does is render the item itself.

 ```javascript
 Module.directive('item', function () {